NodyHub/k8s-basic-ws/00_prep/README.md

 To spin up a mini cluster, you can use [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) for the sake of ease.

+A prepared Vagrant file can be found in directory [minikube/](minikube/).

 ## Docker image

 I prepared a Dockerimage that start a Nginx webserver and displays content from a file, which is specified in an environment variable.